 Center for Individualised Infection Medicine

-THE CIIM (Centre for Individualised Infection Medicine) is a joint initiative of the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Hannover Medical School (MHH).
+The CiiM (Centre for Individualised Infection Medicine) is a joint initiative of the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Hannover Medical School (MHH).

 The activities based at CiiM will explore the influence of individual patient and pathogen conditions on susceptibility to infection, disease progression and therapeutic success.
 Optimised individualised patient care is the goal.